-Mudgee Meals on Wheels will endeavour to provide Aboriginal and Torres Strait Islander clients with culturally appropriate services.
-The CoordinatorCommunity Services Officer should ensure that the information regarding the assessment, review, and service are available in culturally appropriate formats and are clearly explained and understood by the client.
+Meals on Wheels will endeavour to provide Aboriginal and Torres Strait Islander clients with culturally appropriate services.
+The Service will ensure that information regarding assessments, reviews, and service are available in culturally appropriate formats and are clearly explained and understood by the client.